also known as: McKees Port, after its founder John McKee and later nicknamed, "Tube City"

 Since 1991, he has been a free-lance writer of nonfiction and fiction.

 David KALSTONE, (b.
-McKeesport, ____ 1933) was an American writer and literary critic.
+McKeesport, ____ 1933) was a writer and literary critic.

 He was the recipient of a Fulbright scholarship and studied at the University of Cambridge.
 He taught at Harvard University starting in 1959 and was a professor of English at Rutgers University from 1967 until his death.